-- Cool Farm Tool and Cap2Er: Since 2017, Danone has been conducting country-by-country assessments on its milk volumes using the Cool Farm Tool (CFT) worldwide and the CAP'2ER tool in France.
+Cool Farm Tool & CAP2ER: Since 2017, Danone has been conducting country-by-country assessments on its direct collect milk volumes using the Cool Farm Tool worldwide and the CAP2ER tool in France, to measure GHG at farm level.
 The CFT was developed and is overseen by a multistakeholder coalition that includes food manufacturers, retailers, input suppliers, NGOs and universities.
-The tool's strength lies in its global application, it is designed for continuous improvement.
-In 2023, Danone used CFT (in 15 countries) and CAP'2ER (in France) to monitor the greenhouse gas footprint of the purchased milk, now covering in total 91% of direct milk collection volumes from farms.
-The rollout is planned for next years to include new geographies in Southeast Asia and India; - In 2021, Danone Brazil launched the Flora Project to implement regenerative practices for different dairy production models, such as rotational grazing with tree shading, no-tillage, cover crops and manure management.
-The project started in 2021 with 22 hectares and in 2023 the Flora Project covered around 1,400 hectares with regenerative practices, contributing to the farms seeing improvements in soil health, biodiversity, feed autonomy and forage quality
+The tool's strength lies in its global application and it is designed for continuous improvement.
+In 2024, Danone used CFT (in 18 countries) and CAP2ER in France to monitor the milk collection volumes from farms, covering 92% of direct collect milk volumes.
+Further rollout of CFT is planned to include new geographies in Southeast Asia and India.